Supporterino/IISLogAnalyzer/README.md

 ## Introduction

-This analyzer uses IIS Logs, to create statistics as raw text files and as CSV files.
-Graphical statistics will be added in a later version, as of right now the analyzer has no dependencies.
+This analyzer uses IIS Logs, to create statistics as raw text files and as CSV files. besides the mentioned text reports the analyzer also creates a directory called `graphs`, which stores a collection of charts created with `matplotlib`.

 ## Requirements